cznic/99c/README.md

      Usage of 99c:
        -99lib
                 Library link mode.
        -Dname
                 Equivalent to inserting '#define name 1' at the start of the translation unit.
        -Dname=definition
                 Equivalent to inserting '#define name definition' at the start of the translation unit.
        -E       Copy C-language source files to standard output, executing all preprocessor directives; no compilation shall be performed.
 If any operand is not a text file, the effects are unspecified.
+       -Ipath
+                Add path to the include files search paths.
        -c       Suppress the link-edit phase of the compilation, and do not remove any object files that are produced.
        -o pathname
                 Use the specified pathname, instead of the default a.out, for the executable file produced.
 If the -o option is present with -c or -E, the result is unspecified.

 Rest of the input is a list of file names, either C (.c) files or object (.o) files.